Clifton Newman

-Clifton B. Newman (born November 7, 1951) is an American attorney and at-large judge of the South Carolina Circuit Court.
-He has served as a judge since his election by the state's general assembly in 2000.
-In 2021, he was reelected to a final fourth term.
-In his role as a circuit court judge he has presided over several high profile trials, including the trials of Michael Slager, Nathaniel Rowland, and Alex Murdaugh.
+Clifton B. Newman (born November 7, 1951) is an American attorney and former at-large judge of the South Carolina Circuit Court.
+He served as a judge since his election by the state's general assembly in 2000.
+In 2021, he was reelected to a final fourth term and retired in December 2023.
+In his role as a circuit court judge he presided over several high-profile trials, including the trials of Michael Slager, Nathaniel Rowland, Mikal Mahdi, and Alex Murdaugh.
+He currently works for JAMS, a private arbitration association.

 Early life

 Newman was born in Kingstree, South Carolina, on November 7, 1951, to his parents Reverend Dr. Marion L. Newman, Sr. and Alice Singleton Newman.
 Newman was the first member of his family to be born in a hospital.
 When Newman was three years old, his mother left his family in Greeleyville, South Carolina to work in New York as a domestic worker.

 In high school, Newman acted as an attorney in a dramatization of Briggs v.
 Elliott, a precursor to the landmark Brown v.
 Board of Education.
-Newman graduated from the then segregated high school, Williamsburg County Training School, as valedictorian in 1969 and attended Cleveland State University, where he served as president of the student government.
+Newman graduated from the then segregated high school, Williamsburg County Training School, as valedictorian in 1969, where he was also student body president, and attended Cleveland State University, where he served as president of the student government.
 He received his Juris Doctor from Cleveland-Marshall College of Law.

 Legal career

 Attorney and assistant solicitor

 After completing law school, Newman began his legal career in Cleveland, Ohio by forming a partnership known as Belcher & Newman in 1976.
 In 1982, Newman returned to South Carolina and opened a private practice with offices in Columbia and Manning.
 He relocated his office to his hometown of Kingstree shortly thereafter.
 His law partner in this practice was Ronnie A. Sabb.
-In July 1983, he was appointed as assistant solicitor for Williamsburg County.
+In July 1983, he was appointed as assistant solicitor for Williamsburg County, where he served for 17 years.

 During his time as a private practice attorney and solicitor, Newman handled litigation in hundreds of cases involving personal injury, wrongful death, and medical malpractice.
 In his role as assistant solicitor, Newman litigated approximately ten murder cases, four of which involved the death penalty.

-Newman was the prosecutor in a murder trial during which the defendant, Casey Lewis, attacked his own counsel and a deputy with homemade shanks.
+Newman was the prosecutor in a murder trial during which the defendant, Casey Lewis, attacked his own counsel and a deputy with homemade shanks, while attempting to attack Newman.
 After Newman successfully argued against a mistrial, Lewis pleaded guilty and was sentenced to 55 years in prison.